-Cow 11 As Part of Andy Warhol’s Larger Body of Work
+Cow 11 by Andy Warhol as Part of his Larger Body of Work

 Cow 11 is the first of the four-color schemes in Warhol’s Cow series produced from 1966 to 1976.
 The color schemes that Warhol published between 1966 and 1976 were Pink Cow on Yellow Background (1966), Brown Cow with Blue Background (1971), Yellow Cow on Blue Background (1971), and finally Pink Cow on Purple Background (1976).
-This print in particular was published in 1966 for his show at the Leo Castelli Gallery in Los Angeles.
-The opening showed walls covered in wallpaper consisting of repeated large fluorescent pink cow heads on a bright yellow background.
+This print in particular was published in 1966 for his show at the Leo Castelli Gallery in New York.
+The opening showed walls covered in wallpaper consisting Warhol’s Cow 11.
 Every inch of wall space from floor to ceiling on each wall was covered in these portraits.
-Castelli was so moved by the show that he went to such lengths as to have professionals install the wallpaper, so that the guests could see the artist’s vision.
+Castelli was so moved by the show that he went to such lengths as to have professionals install the wallpaper so that the guests could see the artist’s vision.